-To remove permitted development rights allowing conversion of offices, light industrial and storage or distribution buildings to residential use in Hertsmere
+On 27th April 2020, Article 4 Directions took effect removing permitted development rights allowing conversion of offices, light industrial and storage or distribution buildings to residential use in Hertsmere.

 Frequently Asked Questions

 What is the background to the Council introducing planning controls over the conversion of some buildings into residential use?